World Area Forecast System (WAFS) - upcoming changes

 Benefits of the new SIGWX forecasts

-• Forecasts that extend out to 48 hours ahead to assist with flight planning and situational awareness
+- Forecasts extended by 48 hours ahead, assisting with flight planning and situational awareness

-• Forecasts for the time at which a flight is taking place produced from a more recent model run.
+- Forecasts will be produced from a more recent model run.

-The diagram above shows how for a flight taking off at 14:00 on 2nd February
+The diagram above shows this for a flight taking off at 14:00 on 2nd February

-• (A) With the existing SIGWX, you would be limited to using a T+24 forecast, based off the 12Z model on the 1st February.
-The forecast would be issued at 18:50 on the 1st February.
+- Previously you would be limited to using a T+24 forecast, based off the 12Z model on issued at 18:50.

-• (B) With the new SIGWX, it would be possible to use the T+6 and T+9 forecasts based off the 06Z model on the 2nd February run.
-This forecast would be issued at around 11:30 on 2nd February.
+- The updated SIGWX, will allow you to use the T+6 and T+9 forecasts based off the 06Z model on the 11:30 issued on the 2nd of February.

-• (C) With the new SIGWX having forecasts available out to T+48, the first SIGWX forecasts that cover the period of the flight would have been issued at approx. 23:30 on 31st January (based off the 18Z model run on the 31st).
+- SIGWX will now have forecasts available out to T+48, SIGWX forecasts for this flight would have been issued at approx. 23:30 on 31st January (based off the 18Z model run on the 31st).

 What will happen to the existing T+24 SIGWX charts and BUFR files?